samwho/todo-txt-gem/README.md

 # Requirements

-The todo-txt gem requires Ruby 1.9.2 or higher.
-It doesn't currently run on 1.8.7.
+The todo-txt gem requires Ruby 1.8.7 or higher.